Last Updated on

 An SEO audit helps to focus your efforts onto the highest priority areas of your website from an SEO standpoint.
 It helps you to get the best return on your marketing spend because you focus on what will give you the biggest ranking increases for the least amount of work.

 Without an audit, you will often scatter from one SEO problem to another, or pick up the latest “SEO news” post and try to fix your website based upon that.
 This usually provides mediocre results, when compared to a focused plan based upon a good quality audit.

-A website audit can take in the region of 6-10 hours to complete, depending on the depth and time invested in it.
+A website audit can take in the region of 6-10 hours of work to complete, depending on the depth and size of the site.
 To be effective the audit must identify key SEO problems with the website strategy, and so ironically the better the website’s SEO, the more expensive an audit will be.

 During this checklist I will include “What to note” sections which will provide insights on what you should be noting in your audit report.

 Here is the minimum work you should be doing during a basic SEO audit to understand the main problems and opportunities of a website.
 To skip straight to the advanced section click here.

 Quick Trio of Technical